eslawski/mdx-playground/README.md

 ### Gotchas
 * Sometimes Gatsby gets confused.
 Sometimes a `gatsby clean` and rebuild can fix things.
 It essentially deletes the `.cache` and `/public` directories.
 * I think reading the exif data sometimes generates a copy of the image which causes Gatsby to think it needs to reprocess the image.
 Worth more investigation.
+* The image grids are organized by "Date Captured".
+This date is pulled from each image's metadata (exif).
+Some photos might not have this metadata.
+You can debug these dates by turning on the secret function in `Image.js`.
+* Keep an eye on how reading this `exif` performs during the build process.
+I have noticed that it might alter the image in some way causing gatsby to think it needs to reprocess it.
+* Another potential improvement that can be made to the build process is the use the `regex` for the imageDir.
+Might be quicker to just use `eq` instead.
+Be cafeful though, because I noticed some issues with using certain queries on Windows machines.

+### Images

 ### Future Ideas
 * Add categories to posts